 The US team will depart June 8 for South Africa, setting up camp in Tshwane/Pretoria the following day.
+The FIFA Confederations Cup is made up of the six champions of each regional confederation, the defending World Cup champions, and the host nation of the 2010 FIFA World Cup.

 "The FIFA Confederations Cup is a great opportunity to play against top level competition and gain further experience competing in tough games," US head coach Bob Bradley said in a statement.